 Side note: If you suffer from ragweed allergies, Chamomile may not be for you since it is a relative of ragweed.

-Outside of green, black, hibiscus, and chamomile teas, there are other healthy herbal teas out there on the market.
+Outside of white, green, oolong, black, hibiscus, and chamomile teas, there are other healthy herbal teas out there on the market.
 The brand "Celestial Seasonings" has a wide variety of such things.
 For example, their herbal "Tension Tamer" tea contains a big variety: Eleuthero, Peppermint, Cinnamon, Ginger, Chamomile, West Indian Lemongrass, Licorice, Catnip, and Tilia Flowers.

 So, in between your bad habits and absorption of atmospheric toxins and pollutions, go grab yourself some healthy tea and try to counter some of these negative free radicals.
 Cheers!